embvm/embvm-core/docs/UsingTheFramework/adding_new_os.md

-# Adding a New Driver Type
+# Adding a New Operating System

 * `meson.build`
 * mutex